Isaac

 Sakiniai

-1. The son of Abraham and Sarah, father of Esau and Jacob, from whom the Hebrew people trace their descent.
+1. (countable, uncountable) The son of Abraham and Sarah, father of Esau and Jacob, from whom the Hebrew people trace their descent.

-4. Isaac Region, a local government area in central Queensland, Australia, named after the Isaac River.
+4. (countable, uncountable) A local government area in central Queensland, Australia, named after the Isaac River; in full, Isaac Region.

 Dažnis